matt-chv/electronics-design-patterns/README.md

 ## Ressources
 ./rsc/images is where the illustrations are found
-.sch are EAGLE format files
+.sch are KiCad format files
 .svg are SVG files

 ./rsc/txt is where the descriptions are found